Last Updated: December 27, 2019

 As required in accordance with how we use it, we will share your personal information with the following third parties:

 - Our subsidiaries: To support our Services, we share information with our subsidiaries such as FormFactor GmbH, FormFactor Singapore Pte.
-Ltd., FormFactor Beaverton, Inc., and Microprobe Incorporated.
+Ltd., FormFactor Beaverton, Inc., FormFactor SASU, and FRT GmbH.

 - Promotional partners: Third parties with whom we partner to provide webinars or other promotional activities, which will be identified by name in the context of such activities.